CristianBerceBLV/CristianBerceBLV/README.md

-- 👋 Hi, I’m @CristianBerceBLV
+- 👋 Hi, I’m Cristian
 - 👀 I’m interested in Bash scripting, HTML, R, visualisations of general statistics
 - 🌱 I’m currently learning Java - currently learning and experimenting with ApexCharts and D3.js.
 - 💞️ I’m looking to collaborate on R or Java projects